 Under Executive Order 190, no household in New Jersey can have its electricity, gas or water service shut off due to non-payment.
 No gas or electric public or municipal utility or privately or publicly owned water system shall collect any fee or charge imposed for late or otherwise untimely payments or service reconnections that have accrued, and will continue to accrue, during the Public Health Emergency.

-The moratorium on utility shut-offs will end on July 1, 2021
+The moratorium on residential or primarily serving residential utility shut-offs will end January1, 2022.

 If you're having trouble affording your utility bills, there are some options for help.
 Below is an overview of the assistance programs that are available to customers of the Borough of Madison.

 The Low Income Home Energy Assistance Program (LIHEAP) helps New Jersey households pay for heating costs and certain medically-necessary cooling expenses.
 Renters who have their heating costs included in their rent may also qualify.
 Applications for LIHEAP are accepted from October 1, 2020 through June 30, 2021.
 To print applications, review eligibility requirements, locate your county application agency, visit www.energyassistance.nj.gov or call 1-800-510-3102.

 Lifeline provides an annual energy benefit to qualified seniors and the disabled.
 The benefit can help eligible homeowners and renters with electric and/or natural gas costs.
 You can apply for Lifeline by using the NJSave application, available at www.aging.nj.gov.
 For more information about Lifeline, call 1-800-792-9745, or https://www.state.nj.us/humanservices/doas/home/lifelinedetail.html